 Are you concerned about your risk of HIV or HCV?
-Are you HIV positive (poz) and looking for service providers?
+Are you HIV positive (poz) or you’ve found out you have hepatitis C and looking for service providers?
 HIV411.ca/HCV411.ca is designed to help you find what you need.

 Are you a service provider?
 Get your organization listed on the site and maintain your own profile and service information.

 Is your organization looking for referrals?
 Do you offer services for people living with or at risk of HIV or HCV?
 Get listed on HIV411.ca/HCV411.ca now.

 HIV411.ca and HCV411.ca came from people living with HIV/AIDS and agencies serving positive people and those at risk of HIV.
 During a regional HIV planning process (Toronto HIV/AIDS Community Planning Initiative) from 2005 to 2007, people living with HIV/AIDS and service providers identified a lack of information as a barrier to connecting people with needed services.
 The development of an accessible, coordinated HIV/AIDS service information system was identified as one of the service priorities for what became the Toronto HIV/AIDS Network (THN).